Pizza Hut: Book It!

 Pizza Hut has sponsored the Book It! reading-incentive program since it started in January 1985.
 Students who read books according to the goal set by the classroom teacher, in any month from October through March, are rewarded with a Pizza Hut certificate good for a free, one-topping Personal Pan Pizza; and the classroom whose students read the most books is rewarded with a pizza party.
+A 1987 report estimated that children participating in the program increased their reading from three books to nine books per month, on average.
+The success of the classroom-based reading encouragement program spurred local libraries to create their own reading program during the summer months, when school is not in session.
 Book It! was conceived in 1984 during a dinner with Art Gunther, President of Pizza Hut, and Bud Gates, SVP of Marketing at Pizza Hut, as a way to help Gunther's son read more.

 The program has been criticized by some psychologists on the grounds it may lead to overjustification and reduce children's intrinsic interest in reading.
 Book It! was also criticized by the Campaign for a Commercial-Free Childhood in 2007 who described it as "one of corporate America's most insidious school-based brand promotions."
 A pamphlet produced by the group argued the program promoted junk food to a captive market, made teachers into promoters for Pizza Hut, and undermined parents by making visits to the chain an integral part of bringing up their children to be literate.
 However, a study of the program found participation in the program neither increased nor decreased reading motivation.
 The program's 25th anniversary was in 2010.
 The Book It! program in Australia ceased in 2002.

 Criticism

 Pizza Hut pizzas contain high amounts of salt.

-In the United Kingdom, Pizza Hut was criticized in October 2007 for the high salt content of its meals, some of which were found to contain more than twice the daily recommended amount of salt for an adult.
+In October 2007, the UK lobby group "Consensus Action on Salt and Health" criticized Pizza Hut for high salt levels in its meals, noting that some items contained more than double the daily recommended amount for adults.
+A company spokesperson clarified that the surveyed pizzas were not part of family meal deals and stated that Pizza Hut had been working to reduce sodium since 2004.

-To meet the Food Standards Agency 2010 target for salt levels in foods, between 2008 and 2010, the company removed over 15% of salt across its menu.
+Between 2008 and 2010, the company removed over 15% of salt across its menu to meet the Food Standards Agency 2010 targets.

-In July 2014, delivery drivers in the United States filed a class-action lawsuit over Pizza Hut "paying delivery drivers net wages below minimum wage due to unreimbursed automobile expenses" in violation of the 1938 Fair Labor Standards Act.
-An attempt by Pizza Hut to have the case dismissed in November 2015 failed.
+In the United States, delivery drivers filed a class-action lawsuit in July 2014, alleging that Pizza Hut paid net wages below the minimum wage due to unreimbursed automobile expenses, violating the Fair Labor Standards Act of 1938.

+Pizza Hut's attempt to dismiss the case in November 2015 was unsuccessful.
 In December 2016, the case, Linkovich v.
-Capital Pizza Huts, Inc., et al., was decided by arbitration, in which Pizza Hut paid damages.
+Capital Pizza Huts, Inc., et al., was decided through arbitration, resulting in the payment of damages by the company.